Code-Institute-Submissions/haydal810-Milestone-Project-1/README.md

 ## Deployment

+This project was developed using the Cloud9 IDE, committed to git and pushed to GitHub using the built in function within cloud9.

+From there it was deployed to GitHub Pages from its GitHub repository.

+The website is published here: https://haydal810.github.io/Milestone-Project-1/

 This section should describe the process you went through to deploy the project to a hosting platform (e.g. GitHub Pages or Heroku).

 In particular, you should provide all details of the differences between the deployed version and the development version, if any, including: